Naultinus: Description

-Naultinus species and indeed, New Zealand lizards in general, are very conservative in their evolutionary development of scales.
+Naultinus species and indeed, New Zealand lizards in general, are conservative in their evolutionary development of scales.
 Most have the standard gecko-type scales which are small and granular, giving the skin a dull, velvety appearance.
 The two exceptions to this rule are two South Island members of the genus; the rough gecko (N. rudis) and, to a lesser extent, the Marlborough green gecko (N. manukanus).
 The rough gecko has enlarged conical scales which are both significantly wider and which protrude much further from the body than ordinary scales.
 These enlarged scales are scattered all over the body except for the underside of the animal.
 The Marlborough green gecko also has enlarged scales, but they are confined to the dorsal, pelvic area, and sometimes even in rows along the side of the animal.
 In any case, they are never found over all upper surfaces of the body as in the rough gecko.

-All Naultinus species also possess very long, finely tapered, strongly prehensile tails which they use as a "fifth limb" for grasping when they climb among the twigs and leaves of their arboreal habitat.
+All Naultinus species also possess long, finely tapered, strongly prehensile tails which they use as a "fifth limb" for grasping when they climb among the twigs and leaves of their arboreal habitat.
 They can hang by their tails if necessary.
 They also have comparatively slender toes, another adaptation to their arboreal lifestyle.
 The arboreal Naultinus use their toes in a grasping action on twigs and leaves, but there is some lamellar function as well.

 Summary table of the key differences between Naultinus and Hoplodactylus

-There are many key differences in physiology and behaviour between species of NZ gecko in the two endemic genera, summarised in the table below:
+There are multiple key differences in physiology and behaviour between species of NZ gecko in the two endemic genera, summarised in the table below:

 Distribution and habitat

 The nine described species of Naultinus are found throughout the North and South islands of New Zealand and on a number of offshore islands.
 Historically, Naultinus species lived throughout the length of New Zealand, from the coast to as much as 1400 metres above sea level.
 However, all species have now undergone massive declines, and populations nationwide are fragmented and few (see "Conservation") Four species; elegans, grayii, flavirictus and punctatus are found only in the North Island.
-What was previously thought to be a distinct population of grayii, found only in the far north on the Aupouri Peninsula has been determined from genetic work in the early 2000s to be a new species, more closely related, in fact, to elegans.
+What was previously thought to be a distinct population of grayii, found only in the far north on the Aupōuri Peninsula has been determined from genetic work in the early 2000s to be a new species, more closely related, in fact, to elegans.
 It was described as N. flavirictus in 2021.
 The remaining five species: gemmeus, manukanus, rudis, stellatus, and tuberculatus are found only in the South Island.
 South Island Naultinus were, in the past, placed in a separate genus called Heteropholis but this taxon was abandoned when new genetic research in the 1980s showed little phylogenetic basis for this taxonomic division.

-None of the Naultinus gecko populations are sympatric, presumably because each species is very finely adapted to its local environment and also because their respective ecological niches are incredibly similar.
+None of the Naultinus gecko populations are sympatric, presumably because each species is finely adapted to its local environment and also because their respective ecological niches are incredibly similar.